 The future of the special school system also tends to be in flux in many countries and teachers can sometimes be hesitant to begin a career within this unstable environment, fearing future uncertainty.
-Rayner, Gunter, Thomas, Butt and Lance (2005:26) see the future of special schools shifting from ‘site centred’ to child centred’, with the special school of the future a more complex less fixed organisation, with the special school teacher becoming the ‘fulcrum for a network of professional support’ for all schools.
-Florian and Black (2011:813) believe that mainstream and specialist provisions need to work together to ‘extend what is generally available to everybody as opposed to providing for all my differentiating for some’.
+Rayner, Gunter, Thomas, Butt and Lance (2005:26) see the future of special schools in England and Wales, shifting from ‘site centred’ to child centred’, with the special school of the future a more complex less fixed organisation, with the special school teacher becoming the ‘fulcrum for a network of professional support’ for all schools.
+Florian and Black (2011:813) believe that mainstream and specialist provisions need to work together to ‘extend what is generally available to everybody, as opposed to providing for all, by differentiating for some’.
 With these two arguments in mind it would be prudent to assume that there will always be opportunities for well trained, enthusiastic and motivated teachers who are equipped to meet the needs of those identified as having SEND.

 However research carried out by Ware, Julian, and McGee (2005:180) discovered that the majority of special school teachers, especially those who teach pupils with the most profound difficulties, are ‘stimulated rather than demoralised’, even though progress made can be extremely slow and requires ‘inordinate effort’ on the part of the teacher.
 Mackenzie (2013:444) states that the majority of special school teachers who participated in her research claimed that their decision to work in this type of provision was to ‘make a difference’ and although their ‘emotional commitment’ often left them ‘exhausted, frustrated and isolated’ they had no intention to consider a career change, and these two pieces of research support rather than detract from a special school teaching career.